vsag96/vsag6.github.io/index.md

 <div class='pure-g' style='text-align: justify; margin-top: -1em'>
 <div class='pure-u-1 pure-u-md-22-24' markdown='1'>

-I am an <span class='color-medium-accent'>applied scientist</span> in the proof platforms (P2) team within the [Automated Reasoning Group][ARG] at [Amazon Web Services][AWS].
+I am a Masters student at the University of Illinois at Chicago (UIC).
+I am fortunate to be advised by two amazing people [Brent E.
+Stephens] and [Balajee
-I am currently working on adding unbounded proof support to our verification infrastructure.
+Vamanan].
+I am currently working on designing new primitives which help in providing isolation inside the network.

-Before joining AWS, I graduated with a Ph.D. in [CS][CS@UCLA] from [UCLA] in 2020, and a B.Tech.
-(Hons.) in [CSE][CS@IITB] from [IIT Bombay] in 2014.

-I am interested in all aspects of
-<span class='color-highlight'>designing and implementing high-performance systems
-that have strong correctness guarantees</span>.
-My PhD research was focused around using program synthesis and statistical learning techniques to aid development of formally verified software.
+I am interested in <span class='color-highlight'>offloading the endhost functionality to programmable NICs (Network Interface Cards) and Switches</span>, which I believe will help in realizing broader performance goals in Computer Networks and Distributed systems.

+Before joining UIC I worked as a Software Engineer for 18 months at [Move78](https://move78ai.com/contact.php) where I helped in designing and deploying the company's early products.
 </div>
 </div>